jarokaz/triton-on-gke-sandbox/README.md

 kubectl apply -n $TRITON_NAMESPACE -f istio-ingressgateway
 ```

-verify that the new services are working correctly.
+Verify that the new services are working correctly.

 ```
 kubectl get pod,service -n $TRITON_NAMESPACE

 ```

-Verify the output is similar to the following:
+The output should be similar to the following:

 ```
 NAME                                      READY   STATUS    RESTARTS   AGE